Full Form of SENSEX – Stock Exchange Sensitive Index

-It offers a wider view of the performance of stocks enlisted on the Bombay Stock Exchange.
-SENSEX is used for the purpose of measuring the ability of a particular stock to induce movements in an index.
+It offers a broader view of the performance of stocks enlisted on the Bombay Stock Exchange.
+SENSEX is used to measure the ability of a particular stock to induce movements in an index.
 It is also used to evaluate and indicate the financial strength of the stock market.

-The main purpose is it indicates the movement in the market.
-Stock Exchange Sensitive Index helps in the measurement of the performances of the trending top thirty stocks in the country on the basis of liquidity and market cap.
+The primary purpose is it indicates the movement in the market.
+Stock Exchange Sensitive Index helps in the measurement of the performances of the trending top thirty stocks in the country based on liquidity and market cap.